benjamin-shen/developer.box.com/README.md

-# Box Developer Documentation - JP staging
+# Box Developer Documentation - JP staging env

-This project contains the guides, pages, and microcopy for the Box Developer Documentation (JP site)
+This project contains the guides, pages, and microcopy for the Box Developer Documentation (JP version)